Sushmitha2701/Advanced-Credit-Risk-Analysis-with-Machine-Learning/README.md

 * Total instances: 30,000
 * Features: 25
 * Source: UCI Machine Learning Repository
-Feature Description
+￼
+ Figure 1: Credit Risk Assessment Methodology Framework (As created by the author of this report) Feature Description
 Feature	Description
 ID	Unique identification number for each customer